Accounting with a tax advisor: The differences, advantages and disadvantages

 Communication with the tax office

-How much does bookkeeping with a tax advisor cost?
+How much does bookkeeping cost when you hire a tax advisor?

 The amount of Accounting costs with a tax advisor depends on several factors.
-In particular, the size of the company, the effort involved in bookkeeping and the services you use play a significant role here.
-In most cases, the basis is The Tax Consultant Remuneration Code.
+In particular, the size of the company, the effort involved in accounting and the services you use play a decisive role here.
+In most cases, the basis is Tax Consultant Remuneration Code.
 It represents a fixed fee framework that you can use as a guide.

-In addition, the following details have an impact on the cost level, which you should use to calculate:
+In addition, the following details affect the cost level that you should use to calculate:

-· Any additional benefits, for example, if you have hired employees and your accountant should cover payroll.
+- any additional benefits, for example if you have hired employees and your accountant should cover payroll accounting

 Smaller companies and freelancers usually pay around €200 to €365 for their ongoing bookkeeping.
 Medium-sized companies should calculate around 500€ for the same period.